Vision-Paudel/SimplePhoneDirectory/README.md

 Imports numbers from numbers.txt and sorts them.

-Users can manually add and search numbers efficiently using a form in the GUI application.
+Users can manually add and search well-formatted numbers efficiently using a form in the GUI application.

 | Includes           |        |